-Let's consider the block diagram of an M4 Enigma
+First, consider the block diagram of an M4 Enigma.

-machine.
-At the heart of the Enigma is a set of moving cipher wheels,
+At the heart of the Enigma is a set of rotating cipher wheels – the drum –

-called the drum, between an entry disc (right) and a reflector
+between an entry disc (right) and a reflector (left).

-(left).
-It uses a keyboard for input and a lamp panel for its output.
+It has a keyboard for input and a lamp panel for its output.

 The keyboard has 26 keys (one for each letter of the alphabet).